ServiceStackApps/HelloMobile/README.md

 The `Success` extension method unwraps the response for successful calls whilst the `Error` extension method unwraps single exceptions from any thrown
 AggregateException, otherwise it passes it through untouched.

+### Issues

+As of this writing there was an issue with trying to build Android on Windows due to a missing **System.IO.Compression.dll** dll in the windows installer.
+A temporary solution was published on [Xamarin's Forums](http://forums.xamarin.com/discussion/11451/android-system-io-compression-dll-not-available-on-windows).

 ## [Xamarin.iOS Client](https://github.com/ServiceStack/Hello/tree/master/src/Client.iOS.Pcl)